-The effects on the natural environment, the conservation of biodiversity and the responsible use of natural heritage during the development of works and services is a strategic objective of SANJOSE.
+The conservation of biodiversity and the responsible use of natural heritage during the development of works and services is a strategic objective of Grupo SANJOSE.

 Whenever required, the most significant impacts on biodiversity are contemplated under Environmental Impact Statements in compliance with the legal framework of the country, transferred to specific environmental monitoring plans applying the corresponding preventive, corrective and compensatory measures.